CasualSideo/CasualSideo/README.md

 *👋 Hi, I’m @ProjectEther

-*👀 I’m interested in programming and really PC Gaming as a Genre
+*👀 I’m interested in programming and really PC Gaming as a Genre and it's what I love

 *🌱 I’m currently learning JS, CSS and dabling in Rust